How unproportional must a graph be?: Introduction

 There are other measures of how close a graph $G$ is to the constant-$p$ graphon, which means measuring how close $G$ is to being $p$-quasirandom.
 Here we consider two possibilities, subgraph statistics and graph norms, as follows.

 For graphs $G$ and $H$, we denote by $N(H, G)$ the number of induced subgraphs of $G$ that are isomorphic to $H$.
-For example, if $v(H)=k\le n$, then the expected number of $H$-subgraphs in the Erd\H{o}s-R\'enyi random graph $\G np $ is
+For example, if $v(H)=k\le n$, then the expected number of $H$-subgraphs in the binomial random graph $\G np$ (where each pair on the vertex set $[n]:=\{1,\dots,n\}$ is independently included as an edge with probability $p$) is

 where $\aut(H)$ is the group of automorphisms of $H$.